socketio/socket.io-website/source/docs/v4/custom-parser.md

 - incompatible with browsers that [do not support Arraybuffers](https://caniuse.com/mdn-javascript_builtins_arraybuffer), like IE9
 - harder to debug in the Network tab of the browser

+Please note that `socket.io-msgpack-parser` relies on the [`notepack.io`](https://github.com/darrachequesne/notepack) MessagePack implementation.
+This implementation mainly focuses on performance and minimal bundle size, and thus does not support features like extension types.
+For a parser based on the [official JavaScript implementation](https://github.com/msgpack/msgpack-javascript), please check [this package](https://www.npmjs.com/package/@skgdev/socket.io-msgpack-javascript).